annefou/pyspark/_episodes/03-pyspark_context.md

 - **Spark SQL** for SQL and structured data processing.
 Every database table is represented as an RDD and Spark SQL queries are transformed into Spark operations.
 - **MLlib** is a library of common machine learning algorithms implemented as Spark operations on RDDs.
-This library contains scalable learning algorithms like classifications, regressions, etc. that require iterative operations across large data sets.
+This library contains scalable learning algorithms like classifications, regressions, etc. that require iterative operations across large data sets. **MLlib** will be deprecated to **ML**, the newly developed Spark Machine Learning toolset.
+**ML** provides higher-level API built on top of **DataFrames** for constructing ML pipelines.
+Currently, not all Machine Learning algorithms implemented in **MLlib** are yet available in *Spark ML*.
+The pipeline concept is mostly inspired by the scikit-learn project.
 - **GraphX** is a collection of algorithms and tools for manipulating graphs and performing parallel graph operations and computations.